An Overview of Payment Bank License

 Demonetization has entirely recast the Indian economic system.
 Nowadays, people rely more on paperless transactions and prefer using digital payment portals.
 It has given a sudden boost to E-wallets or Mobile wallets that were outcast earlier.
 The primary niche of such online gateways is payment banks.
-To start any payment gateway, one needs to acquire a payment bank license.
+To start any payment gateway in India, one needs to acquire a Payment Bank License in India.

-Payments bank refers to a new bank model that got conceptualized by the Reserve Bank of India (RBI) in 2014.
+Payments bank refers to a new bank model that got conceptualised by the Reserve Bank of India (RBI) in 2014.
 Such banks can accept a restricted deposit of up to a maximum limit of ₹100,000 per customer, which shall increase further.
-Though payment banks are a new addition to the banking sector, it does not avail the issuance of loans and credit card facilities.
-While payment banks render an array of other services like debit cards, ATM cards, mobile-banking, net-banking, etc. Moreover, by procuring payment bank license, a bank can operate both current and saving accounts.
+Though payment banks are a new addition to the banking sector, it does not avail of the issuance of loans and credit card facilities.
+While payment banks render an array of other services like debit cards, ATM cards, mobile banking, net banking, etc. Moreover, by procuring Payment Bank License, a bank can operate both current and saving accounts.

-As per the Banking Regulation Act, 1949, payment bank or differentiated bank has the permit to establish new outlets such as Automated Teller Machines (ATMs), Business Correspondents (BCs), but cannot commence the activities of banks.
-Also, the minimum paid-up capital of payment bank should be 100 crores or more.
+As per the Banking Regulation Act, 1949, a payment bank or differentiated bank has the permit to establish new outlets, such as Automated Teller Machines (ATMs), and Business Correspondents (BCs), but cannot commence the activities of banks.
+Also, the minimum paid-up capital of the payment bank should be 100 crores or more.

 Payments banks are generally variant from the traditional banks.
 Before you apply for a payment bank license, it's essential to perceive its fundamental characteristics:

 - Offers Deposits up to 1 lakh